 Required documents must be submitted at the time of application.

-In addition to the above, when applying for a federal positions, there is specific information that your resume must contain.
+In addition to the above, when applying for federal positions, there is specific information that your resume must contain.
 Visit USAJobs Help Center for additional information.

 Interested candidates should submit a current resume to include a cover sheet with your name, email address, phone number and job location preference (Maximum of 3 city/state preferences)* to TechOpsRecruitment@faa.gov.
 Please note, resumes submitted without a cover sheet will not be considered.
 Resumes must include the following information: